brittbarrett/Homework-2---CSS---Bootstrap/README.md

 - had trouble getting everything to be completely responsive - especially on Contact page

-- would like to figure out how to get the "submit" button to connect to my email so that the messages are automatically sent to my inbox.
+- would like to figure out how to get the "submit" button to connect to my email so that the messages are automatically sent to my inbox. i added the "mailto:" class but still trying to wokr out how i get that to submit an email to me.

 - included a sticky navbar on the top, however causing problems with responsiveness and the content underneath it when sized down to smaller screen.